SimenHolmestad/.emacs.d/readme.md

 # .emacs.d

 My configuration files for the emacs text editor.
 Still in the works but this is what i´ve got so far.
-The init.el file is kind of messy right now and could need a cleanup, but i´ve tried to comment parts of it.
+The init.el file is kind of messy right now and could need a cleanup, but i´ve commented parts of it to make it a little more understandable.

 ## setup
 Some basic setup is needed for the project to work.
-I have still not installed it on another computer, so you might have to tweak some stuff if you want to use it.
+I have not yet installed it on another computer, so you might have to tweak some stuff if you want to use it.

 ### submodule
 This project uses submodules so you have to run `git submodule init` followed by `git submodule update` after you´ve cloned the repository.
 This will install the git repositories within this repository (with lots of cool features)